Service Bus Premium and Standard messaging tiers

 - Monitoring operations and alerts

-The additional CPU And memory usage is not priced additionally though.
-For the Premium Messaging tier, there is a single price for the message unit.
+The additional CPU And memory usage isn't priced additionally though.
+For the Premium Messaging tier, there's a single price for the message unit.

-The CPU and memory usage are tracked and displayed to the you for the following reasons:
+The CPU and memory usage are tracked and displayed to you for the following reasons:

 - Provide transparency into the system internals